 Because, when I’m piecing quilts or cutting glass, "my heart sings, my soul dances, and I feel fully satisfied, absorbed, and free"—Brannen’s definition of “play.”

-But, before Purple Crayon, I didn’t have a good place to create, and, if given the choice, I’d rather create among, and sometimes with, other women.
+But, before Purple Crayon, I didn’t have an inspiring place to create.
+And, if given the choice, I’d rather create among, and sometimes with, other women.

-I started envisioning some kind-of communal "sandbox," and Purple Crayon was the result!
+I started envisioning some kind-of communal "she shed," and Purple Crayon was the result!

 And the name?